pepa65/e2crypt/README.md

 ### Example: encrypting a directory (setting up)
 The target directory must exist on an ext4 filesystem and be empty.
-The password can never be changed.
+The password can never be changed!

 ```console
 $ mkdir vault